stephenwvickers/node-windows-eventlog-reader/README.md

  * `error` - Instance of the `Error` class or a sub-class, or `null` if no error occurred

+If the `feedCallback` function returns a `true` value when called no more events will be read or passed to the `feedCallback` function, and the `doneCallback` will be called.

 Once the `doneCallback` function has been called the read is complete and the `feedCallback` function will no longer be called.